Places

 Dreaming About a Desert on Fire: Meaning, Psychology & Symbolism

-Dreaming of a desert on fire can reflect feelings of emotional turmoil or transformation.
+Dreaming of a desert on fire may reflect intense emotions or transformative life phases.

 Written by: DreamMeaning Editorial Team